DevFaded/ParadiseEditor/README.md

 ## Acknowledgments

-Thanks to all of you that helped me during the development of PD-Editor.
+Thanks to all of you that helped me during the development of ParadiseEditor.
 * [Roblox Developer Forums](https://devforum.roblox.com/)
 * [Microsoft](https://microsoft.github.io/monaco-editor/)